khalidlabs/khalidlabs/content/posts/pid-controller-reality-check.md

-In the post, I would like to think about agents that already run our world.
+In this post, I would like to think about agents that already run our world.
 They are not the fancy agents that have come to dominate the technology discourse.
 They are time-tested workhorses.
 To understand the true challenge of creating a trustworthy autonomous system, I propose to think about the most successful and widely deployed agent in history: the Proportional-Integral-Derivative (PID) controller.

 I choose the PID controller precisely because it is simple, real, and tested time again in the real world.
 It is a decision-making policy in its purest form.
 While the control algorithm itself is well-studied, the enormous amount of engineering required to make it operate reliably highlights the critical gap between an abstract algorithm and a functioning agent.
 Analyzing these necessary steps provides a crucial reality check for any credible claim about autonomy.